Sumeet-R/ID-Lookup/README.md

 <h3>A powerful search tool that can find exposed email addresses and mobile numbers on Internet.</h3>

 <b>First Thing First</b><br>
 This tool is only capable of finding publicly available information using search engine, and do not illicitly breaks into any private databases.
-The tool should not be used as a recon tool for harvesting email addresses.
+This tool should not be used as a recon tool for harvesting email addresses.

 <br>